Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.GA_2021_12.md

 [Azure.Template.ParameterMetadata](../rules/Azure.Template.ParameterMetadata.md) | Set metadata descriptions in Azure Resource Manager (ARM) template for each parameter. | Awareness
 [Azure.Template.ParameterMinMaxValue](../rules/Azure.Template.ParameterMinMaxValue.md) | Template parameters minValue and maxValue constraints must be valid. | Important
 [Azure.Template.ParameterScheme](../rules/Azure.Template.ParameterScheme.md) | Use an Azure template parameter file schema with the https scheme. | Awareness
+[Azure.Template.ParameterStrongType](../rules/Azure.Template.ParameterStrongType.md) | Set the parameter value to a value that matches the specified strong type. | Awareness
 [Azure.Template.ParameterValue](../rules/Azure.Template.ParameterValue.md) | Specify a value for each parameter in template parameter files. | Awareness
 [Azure.Template.ResourceLocation](../rules/Azure.Template.ResourceLocation.md) | Template resource location should be an expression or global. | Awareness
 [Azure.Template.Resources](../rules/Azure.Template.Resources.md) | Each Azure Resource Manager (ARM) template file should deploy at least one resource. | Awareness
 [Azure.Template.TemplateFile](../rules/Azure.Template.TemplateFile.md) | Use ARM template files that are valid. | Important [Azure.Template.TemplateSchema](../rules/Azure.Template.TemplateSchema.md) | Use a more recent version of the Azure template schema. | Awareness
 [Azure.Template.TemplateScheme](../rules/Azure.Template.TemplateScheme.md) | Use an Azure template file schema with the https scheme. | Awareness
+[Azure.Template.UseComments](../rules/Azure.Template.UseComments.md) | Use comments for each resource in ARM template to communicate purpose. | Awareness
+[Azure.Template.UseDescriptions](../rules/Azure.Template.UseDescriptions.md) | Use descriptions for each resource in generated template(bicep, psarm, AzOps) to communicate purpose. | Awareness
 [Azure.Template.UseLocationParameter](../rules/Azure.Template.UseLocationParameter.md) | Template should reference a location parameter to specify resource location. | Awareness
 [Azure.Template.UseParameters](../rules/Azure.Template.UseParameters.md) | Each Azure Resource Manager (ARM) template parameter should be used or removed from template files. | Awareness
 [Azure.Template.UseVariables](../rules/Azure.Template.UseVariables.md) | Each Azure Resource Manager (ARM) template variable should be used or removed from template files. | Awareness